WebAssembly/component-model/design/mvp/Explainer.md

 The body of a module type contains an ordered list of "module declarators" which describe, at a type level, the imports and exports of the module.
-In a module-type context, import and export declarators can both reuse the existing [`core:importdesc`] production defined in WebAssembly 1.0, with the only difference being that, in the text format, `core:importdesc` can bind an identifier for later reuse while `core:exportdesc` cannot.
+In a module-type context, import and export declarators can both reuse the existing [`core:externtype`] production defined by the Core WebAssembly spec, with the only difference being that, in the text format, imports can bind an identifier for later reuse while exports cannot.

 With the Core WebAssembly [type-imports], module types will need the ability to define the types of exports based on the types of imports.
 In preparation for